 Super shoes do not work for every runner.
 Be sure that the shoes feel comfortable for you and work for your budget.
 (Here’s how to know if carbon plate shoes are worth the cost.)
 It is recommended to test them during a few runs in training by starting on shorter workouts and building up to one long run.

 Running a BQ marathon hurts.
+There’s a reason the answer to the question is “How hard is it to qualify for Boston Marathon?” is “very.”
 At some point, your mind will want to quit.
 Usually, this point occurs well before your physiology is actually incapable of continuing to push.
 It may sound cliche, but the body achieves what the mind believes.

 That does not mean that mental toughness outweighs subpar training.
-Your fitness has to be there if you are going to qualify for the Boston Marathon.
+Your fitness has to be there if you are going to endure a Boston qualifying training plan.
 However, you need self-belief to express that fitness into performance.
 If you doubt your training and your abilities, your finish times will reflect that.

 Learn to trust your training.
 Your training doesn’t lie.
 Yes, you inevitably have some bad workouts.
-However, the overall trajectory of your past 16-20 weeks of training will indicate to you if you are ready to qualify for the Boston Marathon.
+However, the overall trajectory of your past 16-20 week marathon training schedule will indicate to you if you are ready to qualify for the Boston Marathon.
 Draw upon your training during the race; remember those strong workouts where you nailed all of your splits and those long runs where you fought to finish and won.

 During the race itself, practice self-belief through positive self-talk.
 Research indicates that how you talk to yourself directly impacts performance outcomes.
 A 2015 study in the International Journal of Sports Physiology and Performance found that endurance athletes who used motivational self-talk had higher power output and oxygen uptake at the same RPE – which resulted in faster time trial performances.
 The effect compounds if you speak compassionately to yourself in the second-person.
 A 2019 randomized controlled trial in the Journal of Sports Science found a statistically significant improvement in time trial performance when participants used second-person self-talk vs first-person self-talk.